 Red Point Engineering Hosts the December 2012 MEAA (Michigan Electric Auto Association) meeting.

 The cold weather did not prevent auto enthusiasts from turning out to see the electric vehicles on display at the MEAA meeting on December 8, 2012.
-The event was hosted by Red Point Engineering — an advanced engineering company with significant expertise in electric vehicle conversions — at their headquarters in Auburn Hills.
+The event was hosted by Red Point Engineering — an advanced engineering company with significant expertise in electric vehicles — at their headquarters in Auburn Hills.

 The start-up company showcased conversion of another Porsche Boxter to 100% Electric Vehicle.
 Red Point Engineering boasts significant expertise in Electric Vehicle Conversions and their last year’s electric sports coupe was the recipient of two prestigious awards, (one People’s Choice and one for Best Conversion EV) at the Michigan Electric Auto Association EV show last summer.